thephpleague/commonmark/docs/1.3/extensions/autolinks.md

-# URL and email autolinking extension for `league/commonmark`
+---
+layout: default
+title: Autolink Extension
+description: The Autolink extension automatically converts URLs in plain text to clickable links
+---

+# Autolink Extension

+_(Note: this extension is included by default within [the GFM extension](/1.3/extensions/github-flavored-markdown/))_

-This extension adds [GFM-style autolinking][link-gfm-spec-autolinking] to the [`league/commonmark` Markdown parser for PHP][link-league-commonmark].
-It automatically link URLs and email addresses even when the CommonMark `<...>` autolink syntax is not used.
+The `AutolinkExtension` adds [GFM-style autolinking][link-gfm-spec-autolinking].
+It automatically links URLs and email addresses even when the CommonMark `<...>` autolink syntax is not used.

 It also provides a parser to autolink `@mentions` to Twitter, Github, or any custom service you wish, though this is disabled by default.